 21-22.
 METHODS AND PRACTICE TEACHING.-Study of the methods of teaching Home Economics in the Elementary and Secondary Schools.
 The organization of subject matter, study of illustrative materials, books, management problems and equipment.
-Required of Seniors majoring in Home Economics.
+Required of Education Seniors majoring in Home Economics.

-Two class periods a week.
+Twice a week.
 Credit, four semester hours.